Professor Money, God, and the First Book Published in Los Angeles (Maybe) | KCET

 Money was an armchair explorer who reasoned that the earth was hollow and that the oceans of the world ran into a crater at the North Pole, turned to steam in the fiery interior of the globe, and blasted from another opening at the South Pole.
 As Professor Money, he presented a representation of these findings to the County Board of Supervisors in the form of a map entitled "Wm.
 Money's Discovery of the Ocean."

-Crank theologian, crank philosopher, and crank healer, Money embodied nearly all the clichés of all the seekers who would come to Southern California after him.
+Crank theologian, crank philosopher, and crank healer, Money embodied nearly all the clichés about the seekers who would come to Southern California after him.
 He was a practitioner, it was reported (mostly by Money himself), of astrology, natural history, medicine, meteorology, theology, history, and cartography.

 Guinn's essay says that Money eventually moved to San Gabriel "where he lived in a curiously constructed adobe house."
-After his death, Guinn reported, "His books and papers were lost."
+After his death, "his books and papers were lost."